How to Make a Simple Hawaiian Loco Moco Recipe at Home

 What does Loco Moco mean in Hawaiian?

-Loco is the Hawaiian term for “crazy” and Moco references a hamburger.
-So, it basically translates to “crazy hamburger.”
-And if you think about it, the name really does fit.
+Loco is the Hawaiian term for “crazy,” and Moco refers to a hamburger.
+So, it translates to “crazy hamburger.”
+And if you think about it, the name does fit.
 It’s like a deconstructed hamburger with rice instead of a hamburger bun.

 Are there different kinds of Loco Moco?

 Yes!
 This recipe is for a traditional Hawaiian Loco Moco.
-However, there are lots of ways to put your own twist on it and slightly different Loco Moco recipes.
+However, there are lots of ways to put your own twist on it, as well as slightly different Loco Moco recipes.
 My husband loves mixing in spicy kimchi and substituting white rice for fried rice.
 I like simple flavors, so I like to add some pickled ginger on top for a bit of brightness.

 What’s a typical Hawaiian breakfast?